retreaver/core-api-docs/source/index.html.md

 The API can be used to automate core business processes, but does not currently support all functionality.

-*Please note: We're currently working on a better, versioned replacement for this API.
-But don't worry, this API isn't going away.*
+The API is available at versioned paths (such as `/api/v1` and `/api/v2`) and at legacy versionless paths.
+Use the version shown in each endpoint below; versionless routes remain supported for resources that expose them.

 ## Version

-This is our *unversioned* API and for sake of clarity we'll refer to it henceforth as:
+For sake of clarity we'll refer to this collection of endpoints as:

 `Retreaver Core API`